64/64.github.io/content/tonemapping.md

 ## ACES

 Another popular filmic tone mapping curve is ACES (Academy Color Encoding System).
 This is the default TMO used by Unreal Engine 4 so would be a perfectly good choice to use in your own real-time engine.
-The TMO curve is calculated through a couple of matrix transformations and formulae which are shown below (adapted from [here](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl​)):
+The TMO curve is calculated through a couple of matrix transformations and formulae adapted from [Stephen Hill's](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl​) fit, shown below:

 ```cpp
 static const std::array<vec3, 3> aces_input_matrix =